shubham-gadhe/shubham-gadhe/README.md

 # 💼 Professional Summary

-Software Developer with a strong foundation in **Computer Science**, specializing in **backend application development** using Java and modern software engineering practices.
+Software Developer with a strong foundation in **Computer Science** and **Software Engineering**, specializing in backend application development using Java and modern software development practices.

-Experienced in designing efficient, scalable, and maintainable software solutions with a solid understanding of **object-oriented programming, data structures, algorithms, database systems, computer networks, operating systems, and software development principles**.
+Experienced in designing clean, scalable, and maintainable software solutions with a solid understanding of object-oriented programming, data structures, algorithms, database systems, operating systems, computer networks, and software design principles.

-Passionate about continuous learning, solving real-world problems, and building reliable applications with clean, maintainable code.
+Passionate about solving real-world problems, building reliable applications, and continuously improving technical expertise across programming languages, backend technologies, cloud computing, and software architecture.

 ---